dshin25k/projdsb/README.md

 -   This project will loosely tied to the certification scope but some technologies may be added, removed, or replaced.

+-   If possible, I will try to avoid using additional libraries or frameworks.

 -   The following technologies will be used for this project:

     -   HTML